UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Auditing your current accounts ensures you account for all services before packing your boxes.

-Before you dive into calling moving utility companies or scheduling a shut-off date, you need a highly accurate utility transfer checklist of what you currently use.
+Before you dive into calling moving utility companies, you need a highly accurate moving utilities checklist of what you currently use.
 It is remarkably easy to remember the massive bills like electricity and internet, but smaller municipal services routinely slip through the cracks until the absolute last minute.
 Build a master inventory of your current accounts, including your account numbers, customer service phone numbers, and the name of the primary account holder.

 Use this breakdown as your personal audit to ensure nothing gets left behind:

-• Electricity: This is priority number one for lighting, major appliances, and climate control.
-Note whether your new home uses electric or gas heating.
+• Electricity: Priority number one for lighting, major appliances, and climate control.

-• Water and Sewer: Often bundled together, but sometimes billed separately depending on your specific municipality.
+• Water and Sewer: Often bundled together, but sometimes billed separately by your specific municipality.

 • Internet, Cable, and Phone: These services frequently require the most lead time for on-site installation appointments.